Arwa-2004/Brain_Tumor_Detection_CNN/README.md

 Final layer: 1 neuron (sigmoid) for binary classification.
 Loss Function: Binary Crossentropy.
 Optimizer: Adam.
-However, the Final Training Accuracy was 80%
-So to increase the accuracy I used

 2. Transfer Learning with VGG16 in which:
 Base model: VGG16 (pre-trained on ImageNet).
 Converts grayscale MRI to RGB for VGG16 input.